-- The PWR LED should be ON. - For the LAN (PC) connection, one of the LAN LEDs should be ON (provided the PC is also ON.) - The WLAN LED should be ON - The DSL LED should be ON if ADSL line is connected. - The NET LED may be OFF.
-After configuration, it should come ON.
+- The Power LED should be ON. - The LAN LED should be ON (provided the PC is also ON.) - The Wireless LED should be ON if Wireless PC is connected. - The WAN LED should be ON an ADSL or Cable modem is connected. - The Internet LED may be OFF.
+If Internet connection is working, it will be ON.

-For more information, refer to Front-Panel LEDs in Chapter 1.
+For more information, refer to Front in Chapter 1.

-Setup
+Chapter 3 Setup

-This Chapter provides Setup details of the WBR-3600 Router.
+This Chapter provides Setup details of the Wireless Router.